MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-tenant-setup.md

 ---
-title: Quickstart - Set up a tenant
+title: External Tenant Quickstart
-description: In this quickstart, you learn how to create a tenant with external configurations.
+description: In this quickstart, learn how to create an external tenant for customer identity and access management (CIAM).
+Customize a sign-in experience and try it out with a sample app.

 author: csmulligan
 manager: CelesteDG